- Preclinical laboratory sciences

 Fresno, CA 93740

-For preoccupational therapy and other prehealth careers, see the Interdisciplinary Health and Rehabilitation Sciences (IHRS) major, under the Physical Therapy Department, or contact the IHRS undergraduate adviser, Dr. Cheryl Hickey, 559.278.3030.
+For preoccupational therapy and other prehealth careers, see the Interdisciplinary Health and Rehabilitation Sciences (IHRS) major, under the Physical Therapy Department, or contact the IHRS undergraduate advisor, Dr. Cheryl Hickey, 559.278.3030.
 Students seeking information on other undergraduate and graduate allied health programs, please contact the College of Health and Human Services Advising and Career Development Center:

 Advising and Career Development Center